MollyZhang/MollyZhang.github.io_offline/_posts/2016-12-07-building-my-website.md

 thumbnail: "/img/01-cat-wants-to-tell-you-laptop.jpg"
 ---

 #### I started to use github page and jekyll to make my personal website/blog a couple of weeks ago, and here is the result!
 I am going to flesh out the projects section of my website, and I will aim to regularly post techniquely themed blog posts like this one.
-Basically it will be a way for me to write down and share what I learn during my studies in Computer Science and Genomics.
+Basically it will be a way for me to write down and share what I learn during my studies in computer science, machine learning and genomics.

 #### **What is [Github Page](https://pages.github.com)**